trilinos/ForTrilinos/docs/source/install.rst

   Here, ``$TRILINOS_DIR`` is the name you want give to the repository.

-2. Download and link ForTrilinos into the Trilinos packages directory
+2. Download and link ForTrilinos into the Trilinos directory

   .. code::